Alendeeer/fileManagementSys/README.md

 - **"Confirm" Button**
 `Storing set label to "setting.set" files under the root path of the programm.`

-This programme has been tested under Python 3.12.1, all the required packages are summa rized in requirements.txt.
+This programme has been tested under Python 3.12.1, all the required packages are summarized in requirements.txt.

 ---
 ## License